 Lastly, you can evaluate your own gameplay.
 In MOBA games, there are two types of errors that are often referred to as – technical errors and decision making errors.
 Although, you don’t really need “technical skill” in Hearthstone (APM doesn’t really matter), sometimes you may do less efficient actions even though you had the right thought.
 For example, let’s say that you had a Dire Wolf Alpha in the middle of two Silver Hand Recruits, and your opponent has a 6 health minion.
 If you aren’t careful enough, you may subconsciously trade your one Silver Hand Recruit, then your Dire Wolf, then your other Silver Hand Recruit, but since the Dire Wolf is dead, the buff on your last recruit had disappears.
 Another example is when you’re playing Shaman, and you decide to trade your injured 4/4 minion instead of your other 4/4 that isn’t injured, negating the heal you would have received from a healing totem.

 Decision making errors are sometimes hard to spot especially while in game, but it can useful to reflect upon the games you’ve already played regardless if you won or loss.
-“Did I play optimally?”, “Was there any way I could have won?”, “Were there any unnecessary risks I took?”, “Did I play to my outs?”, “Should I have been more patience with my AoE?”, and “Should I have been more aggressive?” are some questions you can ask yourself.
+“Did I play optimally?”, “Was there any way I could have won?”, “Were there any unnecessary risks I took?”, “Did I play to my outs?”, “Should I have been more patient with my AoE?”, and “Should I have been more aggressive?” are some questions you can ask yourself.

 Of course, most of the time, there isn’t an absolute answer to whether if you had played any differently would actually win you the game because they’re just too many hypotheticals.
 I find that watching experienced Arena players drafting their deck and playing the game is immensely helpful for newer players as it allows you have a glimpse of understanding of their decision making process about why they chose a certain card or made a certain play.
 You can also choose to play Arena with a buddy, as it would bring a fresh new perspective and ideas that you otherwise wouldn’t have considered.